olobuszolo/olobuszolo/README.md

 ## Hey there! 👋

-I'm Olek, a third-year Computer Science student at AGH University of Science and Technology.
+I'm Olek, a fourth-year Computer Science student at AGH University of Science and Technology.
 I have a strong focus on Python but enjoy exploring new technologies and programming languages.
 Always eager to learn and grow as a future developer! 🚀